Law (JD)

 - Understand the interrelationship between the creation, development, reform, and practice of law, the natural and social sciences, the humanities, and the arts.

-The curriculum presents fundamental subjects of law during the first year, and the first-year program is prescribed.
+The curriculum presents fundamental subjects of law during the first year, and the first year of the program is prescribed.
 These required courses are designed to provide a solid foundation in legal theory, practical writing and research skills, and a theoretical and practical knowledge of the law.

-All but two second- and third-year courses are elective.
+Only two second- and third-year courses are specifically prescribed.

 Code | Title | Credits |